 Graphics – 8/10

-Though it may not have aged particularly well for a fifth generation game, the strong points concerning the game’s visuals lie in the amount of diversity in level design, which is positively comparable to any game in either the Mario or Sonic series; one of many factors making it a strong competitor against the two.
-The boss designs are also wonderfully varied, raging from a pair of mad scientists, a potoroo gangster, an overweight tribal chief and an insane kangaroo in a straitjacket.
+Though it may not have aged particularly well for a fifth-generation game, the strong points concerning the game’s visuals lie in the amount of diversity in level design, which is positively comparable to any game in either the Mario or Sonic series; one of many factors making it a strong competitor against the two.
+The boss designs are also wonderfully varied, ranging from a pair of mad scientists, a potoroo gangster, an overweight tribal chief, and an insane kangaroo in a straitjacket.

 Gameplay – 8/10